AndreAmaduzzi/kuka_action_recognition/README.md

 3. Repairing a camera with a screwdriver / drill / tape;
 4. Working with the computer;
 5. Texting with the phone.

-The video below shows an example of the system, running.
-From left to right:
-3D human pose estimation, instance segmentation through Mask-RCNN, 3D point clouds estimation, output of the algorithm (Rgb image of the scene with the label of the current state)